AryanSarafDev/gsoc-report/README.md

 #### Google Assistant commands

-- We want to add Google Assistant commands to set alarms directly without the need to open the app.
+- I want to add Google Assistant commands to set alarms directly without the need to open the app.

 #### Google Cloud Functions

-- We are working on implementing Google Cloud functions to make shared alarms more interactive by allowing users to disable or reconfigure alarms for others.
+- I am working on implementing Google Cloud functions to make shared alarms more interactive by allowing users to disable or reconfigure alarms for others.

 #### Architectural and Data Flow Changes

-- We have plans to make architectural and data flow changes within the application to enhance its overall performance and maintainability.
+- I have plans to make architectural and data flow changes within the application to enhance its overall performance and maintainability.
 These changes will optimize resource utilization and streamline the user experience.

 ## Community